OpenChemE/CHBE220-OER-Dev/README.md

 # CHBE220-OER-Dev
- Development of Jypiter notebooks for CHBE220
+ Development of Jupyter notebooks for CHBE220